flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 ## Cockpit Preparation

-To start off, we will begin by doing a few pre-checks in all areas of the cockpit to ensure the aircraft is in an normal position before turning on the batteries.
+To start off, we will begin by doing a few pre-checks in all areas of the cockpit to ensure the aircraft is in a normal position before turning on the batteries.

 We begin by looking down at the [**bottom pedestal**](../a32nx-briefing/flight-deck/index.md).